Rayshard Brooks killing: Former Atlanta Officer Garrett Rolfe charged with murder, could face death penalty

 “Officer Rolfe heard a sound like a gunshot and saw a flash in front of him,” they said.
 “Fearing for his safety, and the safety of the civilians around him, Officer Rolfe dropped his Taser and fired his service weapon.”

+The charges against Rolfe included felony murder and aggravated assault, some in connection with a stray bullet that struck a bystander’s occupied vehicle.

-Rolfe, they said, rendered aid, called an ambulance and performed CPR on Brooks.
+Attorneys for both officers described how they rendered aid, called an ambulance and performed CPR on Brooks.

-But Howard, the district attorney, said Brooks did not receive medical attention for more than 2 minutes in his press conference Wednesday.
+But Howard, the district attorney, said in the news conference that Brooks did not receive medical attention for over two minutes, and that the officers first allegedly kicked and stepped on him.

-“Officer Rolfe actually kicked Mr. Brooks while he laid on the ground,” Howard alleged, The officers also allegedly stood on his shoulder as he bled on the ground.
+“Officer Rolfe actually kicked Mr. Brooks while he laid on the ground,” Howard said.

 CLICK HERE TO GET THE FOX NEWS APP